Nearly 47 million inhabitants

-The Spanish population now stands at over 47 million, with an average density of just 93.4 inhabitants per square kilometre.
+The Spanish population now stands at nearly 47 million, and the country has an area of 505,986.36 square kilometres.

 The large metropolitan areas include Madrid, Barcelona, Valencia, Seville, Zaragoza, Bilbao, etc.